-To help you take advantage of these new features and enhancements, we wanted to publish a blog series that details each feature, explains why we added it, and establishes best practices and common use cases.
-We have already covered a couple of features, including our AWS Infrastructure Dashboard, a bird's eye view to visually monitor the health status of your AWS resource, and EC2 status check support, which details our ability to monitor the operational status of each EC2 instance every minute.
+To help you take advantage of these new features and enhancements, we wanted to publish a blog series that details each feature, explains why we added it and establishes best practices and common use cases.
+We have already covered a couple of features, including our AWS Infrastructure Dashboard, a bird's eye view to visually monitor the health status of your AWS resource, and EC2 status checks support, which details our ability to monitor the operational status of each EC2 instance every minute.

 The AWS Inventory Dashboard is designed to provide IT and operations teams visibility into their ever-changing AWS environment.
 Since resources are launched and terminated at will, it's important to keep tabs on what services are currently running in your dev, test, or production environments, as well as how many resources or instances are running under each service.

 The AWS Inventory Dashboard automatically collects and displays breakdowns of monitored resource types across your entire account for each supported AWS service.
 In short, the AWS Inventory Dashboard helps you keep track of your cloud assets.
 The dashboard can help you answer questions such as What is the AWS service?
 How many resources of that particular service are being monitored?
 Where is it deployed?
 If you drill down, you can also view additional metadata and resource configuration details for that resource.

 The dashboard is organized into two sections; the top section displays an aggregate count of AWS resources (e.g. compute, database, and storage) running in your account.
 We have also complemented this aggregate inventory data with a simple, intuitive donut chart.
 You can hover over any of the rings on the chart to see how that ring contributes to your inventory as a whole.